Monitoring and observing

 This information, along with our other intelligence gathering, leads to hundreds of prosecutions each year, and thousands of infringements issued.

-Over 25% of all deepwater catch is taken by vessels with an MPI observer on board.
+Over 25% of all deepwater catch is taken by vessels with a Fisheries New Zealand observer on board.
 Our observers gather important information on:

 - the size, sex, and ages of fish caught